 MEET THE TEAM

-WiWiC is a state-wide collaborative effort led by the Michael Fields Agricultural Institute in partnership with Renewing the Countryside, Marbleseed (formerly MOSES), and Wisconsin Farmers Union.
-A five-year multi-faceted project funded by the USDA’s Natural Resources Conservation Service (NRCS), WiWiC connects Wisconsin women landowners with local women conservation professionals, practices, resources, and funding opportunities.
-Six Regional Coordinators facilitate virtual and on-farm field day programming.
-Fifteen Conservation Coaches offer mentorship and support to women in their region or their field of expertise.
-Connect with us here and we'll connect you to a nearby network.
+WiWiC is a state-wide collaborative effort led by the Michael Fields Agricultural Institute in partnership with Renewing the Countryside and Marbleseed.
+Regional Coordinators facilitate programming, assisted by Conservation Coaches who open their farms and offer support to women in their region or their field of expertise.
+Reach us here and we'll connect you to a nearby network.

 ESTHER S. DURAIRAJ